Frustrated Indonesian leader launches charm offensive with investors

 The president also promised to conduct more on-the-ground inspections to ensure top projects, such as Jakarta's light rail train, were on track.

-Presidential chief of staff Luhut Panjaitan held a similar meeting with nearly 20 fund managers, including local representatives from Deutsche Bank (DBKGn.DE), Schroders (SDR.L), and investment firm CLSA.
+Presidential chief of staff Luhut Panjaitan held a similar meeting with nearly 20 fund managers, including local representatives from Deutsche Bank, Schroders , and investment firm CLSA.

 But some attendees were not immediately swayed by the administration's pledges.